 On-Campus Risk Mitigation

-While it has been stated by health officials that there is no way to eliminate all risk, Langley will have a set of policies and procedures for families and employees that are guided by the Virginia Department of Health and the CDC to reduce the risk of exposure to COVID-19 on campus.
-The safety of our Langley community will be a very important shared responsibility between home and school.
-When students are on campus, we plan to implement measures like health screening and temperature checks, hand washing, face coverings, heightened sick and return-to-school policies, six-foot physical distancing of desks, regular cleaning and disinfection, and more.
+While it has been stated by health officials that there is no way to eliminate all risk, Langley has developed a set of policies and procedures for families and employees that are guided by the Virginia Department of Health and the CDC to reduce the risk of exposure to COVID-19 on campus.
+The safety of our Langley community is a very important shared responsibility between home and school.
+When students are on campus, are implementing measures like health screening and temperature checks, hand washing, face coverings, heightened sick and return-to-school policies, six-foot physical distancing of desks, regular cleaning and disinfection, and more.

-When students are on campus, a cohort model will allow groups of approximately 10-16 students to stay together in a classroom so that mixing and exposure to broader groups is limited, and any health concerns can be efficiently and effectively traced and managed.
+When students are on campus, a cohort model allows groups of approximately 10-16 students to stay together in a classroom so that mixing and exposure to broader groups is limited, and any health concerns can be efficiently and effectively traced and managed.
 We are fortunate to have a campus that allows us to spread out into different spaces, maximizing our square footage in support of these small cohorts.
-We also plan to restrict on-campus gatherings (such as assemblies and parent events) and on-campus visitors.
+We are also restricting on-campus gatherings (such as assemblies and parent events) and on-campus visitors.